You may think real estate agents are pretty much the same, and that there is very little difference between agents.

-Great agents are busy and they are working on multiple deals.
-They are in the process of opening, servicing, and closing deals at all times.
+Great agents are busy and they are working on multiple home sales.
+They are in the process of opening, servicing, and closing sales at all times.
 Be sure to ask you agent for references to the last 5 listings they have closed.
 You will want to ensure that these references were pleased with the service and results and any feedback they can give you.

-Its very easy for an agent to generate a spreadsheet of their last sales.
+It’s easy for an agent to generate a spreadsheet of their last sales from the Multiple Listing Service or MLS.
 The spreadsheet should include the property address, list date, list price, sales price, and days on market (DOM).

-If possible you will want to request this in advance to your meeting so you can go over any questions you may have.
+If possible you will want to request this in advance of your meeting so you can go over any questions you may have.